 About the VP

-Dr. Lanier has served on multiple review panels for the National Institutes of Health and other scientific panels, provided leadership for professional organizations, established international collaborative partnerships, served as Chair and Organizer of scientific conferences, and consulted for a number of larger pharmaceutical concerns and biotechnology firms over the years.
-He has served on editorial boards for leading scientific journals and served as Director of Institutional Training Grants and two Centers of Biomedical Research Excellence.
-Dr. Lanier has trained over 40 fellows/students whom are pursuing careers in biomedical research around the world.
+SML has served on multiple review panels for the National Institutes of Health and other scientific panels, provided leadership for professional organizations, established international collaborative partnerships, served as chair and organizer of multiple scientific conferences, and consulted for a number of pharmaceutical concerns and biotechnology firms.
+SML has served on the Board for various organizations including SCBIO, the Charleston Digital Corridor and TechTown Detroit.